bodacea/computationalbelief/lean-enterprise.md

 Personas: Who are these people?
 What are their beliefs?
 How do they believe things?
 Also need to look at markets: is there a hole in the market, is there a market in the hole \(as in, how many of each type of person is there, which of these types is it worth reaching out to, and why?\)

+Causes of uncertainty...  \(missing data -&gt; imputation, \)... how much uncertainty is acceptable?
+How much misinformation before the belief system starts to collapse?